zap-zsh/zap/README.md

 plug "$HOME/.config/zsh/exports.zsh"
 ```

-By default `Zap` when installing a plugin will clone a GitHub repository using a HTTPS web URL, if you require to be able to install from a private GitHub or from a different git server repository (for example GitLab) you can provide a different URL prefix to be used.
+By default `Zap` when installing a plugin will clone a GitHub repository using a HTTPS web URL, if you require to be able to install from a private GitHub or from a different git server (for example GitLab) you can provide a different URL prefix to be used.
 For example, using a password-protected SSH key:

 ```zsh
 # Your ZSHRC file